madhavgupta2002/ruling-line-remover/README.md

-# 📄 Image/PDF Processor 🖼️
+# 📄 Ruling Line Removal in Handwritten Pages 🖼️

-This application processes images and PDFs to remove horizontal lines and enhance the overall quality of the document.
+This application processes images and PDFs to remove horizontal lines from handwritten scanned documents, generally written on a notebook.

 ## 🌟 Features